kubeovn/kube-ovn/README.md

 [ovn-kubernetes](https://github.com/ovn-org/ovn-kubernetes) is developed by the ovn community to integration ovn for Kubernetes.
 As both projects use OVN/OVS as the data plane, they have some same function sets and architecture.
 The main differences come from the network topology and gateway implementation.

 ovn-kubernetes implements a subnet-per-node network topology.
-That means each node will have a fixed cidr range and the ip allocation is fulfilled by each node when the pod has been invoked by kubelet.
+That means each node will have a fixed cidr range, and the ip allocation is fulfilled by each node when the pod has been invoked by kubelet.

 Kube-OVN implements a subnet-per-namespace network topology.
-That means a cidr can spread the entire cluster nodes, and the ip allocation is done by kube-ovn-controller at a central place.
+That means a cidr can spread the entire cluster nodes, and the ip allocation is fulfilled by kube-ovn-controller at a central place.
 And then kube-ovn can apply lots of network configurations at subnet level, like cidr, gw, exclude_ips, nat and so on.
 This topology also gives Kube-OVN more ability to control how ip should be allocated, on top of this topology, Kube-OVN can allocate static ip for workloads.

 We believe the subnet-per-namespace topology will give more flexibility to evolve the network.